The Trespasser (1929 film): Production background

 The Trespasser was produced as both a silent and sound version for a total negative cost of $725,000.
 Gloria Swanson, in her sound film debut, received an Academy Award nomination.
 It was written and directed by Edmund Goulding and was first filmed as a silent film.
 A sound version was quickly made and was a big hit for its star, Gloria Swanson.
 Goulding remade the film as That Certain Woman (1937) with Bette Davis and Henry Fonda.

 Preservation status

-George Eastman House preserved the film with the help of the American Film Institute and The Film Foundation.
+The George Eastman Museum preserved the film with the help of the American Film Institute and The Film Foundation.
 This restored version was shown on Turner Classic Movies on December 14, 2011.

 Legacy

 The Trespasser proved to be one of Swanson's only two hit sound films, the other being Sunset Boulevard (1950) many years later.
 Subsequent films like What a Widow!
 (1930), Indiscreet (1931), Tonight or Never (1931), Perfect Understanding (1933), and Music in the Air (1934) were all box-office flops.

 The Trespasser was an important film for Swanson, following the financially disastrous Queen Kelly (1929) and the hit Sadie Thompson (1928).
 This was Swanson's second Oscar nomination.
 Despite the disappointments following The Trespasser, Swanson was remembered by Billy Wilder, a screenwriter on Music in the Air (1934), when he was casting the part of Norma Desmond for Sunset Boulevard (1950).